 Attorney Charles Johnson will immediately start to look for the weaknesses in the prosecutor’s case.
 In the majority of situations, when contacted at an early stage, they will likely be able to explain those problems to the authorities and the criminal charges will be dropped or never filed.
 Cocaine is regarded as an addictive drug, nevertheless one that is simpler to quit than others (notably meth).
 There could very well be a chance for diversion, a solution that opens the chance of no criminal charges.

-Whatever Cocaine criminal charges you are defending, it’s of the utmost necessity for you to hire The Finest Houston Criminal Defense Attorney who will battle to prevent the severe penalties that are the result of a Cocaine conviction.
+Whatever Cocaine criminal charges you are defending, it’s of the utmost necessity for you to hire Houston Criminal Defense Attorney who will battle to prevent the severe penalties that are the result of a Cocaine conviction.
 Even if it’s your initial criminal offense, you could have to deal with a mandatory jail sentence, as well as sizeable fines and a felony against your record.
-In the event you or a loved one has been charged with a narcotic drug offense in Houston, you ought to obtain the guidance of the Top Houston Lawyer Charles Johnson as soon as possible.
+In the event you or a loved one has been charged with a narcotic drug offense in Houston, you ought to obtain the guidance of Houston Lawyer Charles Johnson as soon as possible.